-Since this article was first published twenty years ago the annual number of women dying during pregnancy and childbirth has fallen from approximately to approximately 300,000.
+Since this article was first published twenty-five years ago the number of women dying during pregnancy and childbirth each year has fallen by almost fifty percent .
 But the argument that maternal mortality is the world’s most neglected tragedy still stands.
 In 2016, nearly 6,000 young women die every week from causes related to pregnancy and childbirth.
 And still today, for every woman who dies there are perhaps thirty more who live on with “injuries, infections, and disabilities which are usually untreated and unspoken of, and which are often humiliating and painful, debilitating and lifelong.”

 A mistake has been made